-As an Au Pair, you live as a member of a French host family, sharing in their daily life.
+As an Au Pair, you live as a member of a German host family, sharing in their daily life.
 You become a special member of the family, not a servant.

 - Your own furnished room & meals.

-- Two weeks of holiday with pocket money during your year.
+- Up to four weeks of paid holiday during your year.

-- Two weekends off per month, and at least one and a half continuous days free each week.
+- Two days off per month, and at least one full day free each week.

 - Time to spend as you choose.